CLynch1-hub/World-Cup-2022/README.md

 •	Football domain knowledge
 It demonstrates a complete end to end workflow suitable for data analytics portfolios, academic submissions, or football analytics enthusiasts.

+Python Analysis Notebook
+The full Python analysis for this project is available here: 👉 (python/world_cup_analysis.ipynb)